cviper13/mi-essential-guide/README.md

 ### TL;DR

-- Always base your work on the `early` branch, not `main`.
-- Fork the repository, clone it locally, and create a new branch from `early`.
+- Fork the repository, clone it locally, and create a new branch.
 - Make your changes, commit them, and push to your fork.
-- Open a pull request (PR) against the `early` branch in the original repository.
+- Open a pull request (PR) against the `main` branch in the original repository.